Agistri | Small Pristine Island for Adventure

-Agistri is a lush green island in the Saronic Gulf.
-It has thick pine forests extending down to the shore with beaches.
-In addition, its villages are unspoiled, making for a delightfully low-key vacation destination.
-Also, it is famous for day trips from Athens and Aegina and for weekend getaways.
+Agistri is a lush green Saronic Island.
+It has thick pine forests extending down to the beach-lined shore.
+Its villages are unspoiled, making for a delightfully low-key vacation destination.

 - Church of Agia Kyriaki in Limenaria, a tiny village in southern Agistri.
 An annual folk festival (panigiri) takes place on July 7th.

-- The Church of Agioi Anargyroi is the most photographed whitewashed church on Agistri with a blue dome.
-Located next to Skala beach.
+- The Church of Agioi Anargyroi is the most photographed whitewashed church in Agistri, with a blue dome.
+It is next to Skala Beach.

 - Church of Virgin Mary in Metochi village.
-Use the trekking paths to hike to the church on top of a hill.
-You will be rewarded with breathtaking views of the sea and the surrounding mountains.
+Use the trekking paths to hike to this hilltop church.
+You will have breathtaking views of the sea and the surrounding mountains.
 The annual Mass to honor the death of the Virgin Mary is on August 15th.

 - Archaeological remains at Aponissos, Megaritissa, and Kontari.

-- Scuba dive.
+- Scuba dive and snorkel.
 Discover the colorful and diverse underwater beauty surrounding the island.

 - Hike.
 Beautiful mountain trails winding through pine trees let you see the unspoiled natural surroundings firsthand.
-Following a hiking adventure, stop for a cool drink at a local taverna.
+Stop for a cool drink at a local taverna following a hiking adventure.